-NSAIDs do not affect the course of the disease, but should reduce pain and discomfort.
-The drugs do not contain cortisone (steroids) or addictive substances.
+NSAIDs do not affect the course of the disease, but reduce pain and discomfort, especially in rheumatic inflammation of the joints.
+NSAIDs do not contain cortisone (steroids) or addictive substances.
 Among the most common NSAIDs in the Norwegian market are: ibuprofen (Ibux), naproxen (Napren-E), diclofenac (Volraren), piroksicam (Brexidol).
-Among the subgroup COX-II inhibitors etherocoxib (Arcoxia) is widely used.
-Some combinations between NSADs and one ulcer-protective agent is also used (Artrotec: diclofenac + misoprostol.
+Among the subgroup COX-II inhibitors etherococcib (Arcoxia) is widely used.
+Some combinations between NSAIDs and a ulcer-protective agent is also used (Artrotec: diclofenac + misoprostol.
 Vivomo: naproxen + esomeprazole).

-The dosage for children follows body weight and is different for the different NSAIDs.
+Dosage.
+The dosage for children follows body weight and is in any case different for the different NSAIDs.

 - NSAID tablets and suppositories should not be used at risk ulcer.
 Concurrent use of Prednisone and other cortisone drugs increase the risk